csning1998/on-premise-gitlab-deployment/README.md

 >
 > 1. Bibin Wilson, B. (2025). _How To Setup Kubernetes Cluster Using Kubeadm._ devopscube. <https://devopscube.com/setup-kubernetes-cluster-kubeadm/#vagrantfile-kubeadm-scripts-manifests>
 > 2. Aditi Sangave (2025). _How to Setup HashiCorp Vault HA Cluster with Integrated Storage (Raft)._ Velotio Tech Blog. <https://www.velotio.com/engineering-blog/how-to-setup-hashicorp-vault-ha-cluster-with-integrated-storage-raft>
-> 3. Dickson Gathima (2025). _Building a Highly Available PostgreSQL Cluster with Patroni, etcd, and HAProxy._ Cloud Posse. <https://medium.com/@dickson.gathima/building-a-highly-available-postgresql-cluster-with-patroni-etcd-and-haproxy-1fd465e2c17f>
+> 3. Dickson Gathima (2025). _Building a Highly Available PostgreSQL Cluster with Patroni, etcd, and HAProxy._ Medium. <https://medium.com/@dickson.gathima/building-a-highly-available-postgresql-cluster-with-patroni-etcd-and-haproxy-1fd465e2c17f>
 > 4. Deniz TÜRKMEN (2025). _Redis Cluster Provisioning — Fully Automated with Ansible._ Medium. <https://deniz-turkmen.medium.com/redis-cluster-provisioning-fully-automated-with-ansible-dc719bb48f75>
 >
 > **Note:** The operations of the Cluster that completely refer to the official documentation are not included in the above list.